Using your Scrum backlog

 Right-click an issue and select Split issue.
 You can split an issue in the Backlog or sprint sections, including any future sprints and any active sprint.

-Splitting an issue is useful when an issue is so big, that it's better to divide it into two or more issues, and make work more manageable.
-Note that you can only split an issue from the Scrum backlog, and not from Active sprints.
+Splitting an issue is useful when an issue is so big that it's better to divide it into two or more issues to make work more manageable.

 What happens when I split an issue?